| Space

 What

+is your average day at Sierra like?
 I am invoking the fifth amendment of the constitution of the United

 States so that I may not incriminate myself.
 I spend a lot of time